aphuongle95/apple_data_visualisation/README.md

 # apple_data_visualisation
-A small project to visualize apple application ratings
+A small project to visualize apple application data (price, average rating and total number of ratings)